 The tiny scales on the wings of Monarchs have been studied by biologists and aerospace engineers alike to better understand how they affect flight.
 (Source)

-2. The Monarch caterpillar can consume an entire milkweed plant in about 5 minutes and they gain about 2700 times their original weight!
+2. The Monarch caterpillar is a voracious eater and they can gain about 2700 times their original weight!

 Monarchs must consume A LOT of food in a short amount of time in order to have enough food stored to go through metamorphosis.
 Monarchs literally outgrow their skin FIVE times.
 These sheds or molts are called "instars".
-Once the caterpillar has reached it's fifth instar it will find a place to pupate.
+Once the caterpillar has reached their fifth instar, they will find a place to pupate.

 3. Two black spots on the inside surface of their hind wings distinguish male Monarch butterflies from the females.